 HONORARY Consulate of Malaysia in Bulgaria

-1) Renewal of Malaysian Passports (All issues related to passport MUST REFER to the Embassy of Malaysia in Bucharest, Romania.
-Honorary Consulate of Malaysia will not be able to issue Malaysian passports or any other related documents)
+(All issues related to Malaysian Passports must be referred to the Embassy of Malaysia in Bucharest – Romania.
+Honorary consulate of Malaysia will not be able to issue Malaysian passports)

 You are advised to renew your passport six (6) months prior to its expiry date.

-We will reply to you within three (3) working days.
-We may not be able to accommodate all requests.
+You will receive a reply within three (3) working days.
+It may not be possible to accommodate all requests.
 Therefore, it is important that you plan well in advance of your trips.

-Once we received your passport from Immigration Department of Malaysia in Putrajaya (Headquarters), we will notify you via email.
+The Embassy will notify you by email once they receive your passport from Immigration Department of Malaysia in Putrajaya (Headquarters).
 However, before coming to collect your passport, you should visit our website for Embassy Consular hours and public holiday schedule.

-Your current passport, which we will cancel and return on the same day.
+• Your current passport, which will be canceled and returned on the same day.

-If we have any doubts regarding the validity of the authorization letter, the applicant will have to come to pick up his/her passport in person.
+If there are any doubts regarding the validity of the authorization letter, the applicant will have to come to pick up his/her passport in person.

 Passports for minors may be picked up by one of their parents or legal guardians or a designated representative.
 The minor applicant does not need to come to the Embassy.